ufs-community/ufs-srweather-app/docs/UsersGuide/source/TinkeringWWflowDetails/LAMGrids.rst

     pmin=   50392.6447810470
    + exit

-The user can find the output file in the current working directory.
+The user can find the output file in the current working directory (unless the ``outfile`` location was updated to save elsewhere).
 Based on the default values used above, the contents of the file should look like this:

 .. code-block:: console